bartek-swiderski92/Reservia/README.md

 # **Second project in Web Developer path on OpenClassrooms**

 ## **Practical project demonstrating basic HTML and CSS skills.
 No JS or frameworks included.**
+A single page, responsive website ranging from small mobile phones to desktop devices.
+The website uses only simple animations and it doesn't use javaScript.

 ### The project is based on below scenario: